If you’re going to run a successful blog, you’re going to need some email newsletter tools.

 They also offer other tools, like an email designer/builder and a very robust analytics solution.

-Google Analytics is the gold standard when it comes to web analytics – and it’s free.
+Google Analytics is the gold standard when it comes to web analytics – and it’s a free email marketing tool.

 Amplitude is one of my favorite tools, but it’s probably more useful for bloggers that are support a product, particularly a subscription product.
 It doesn’t give a ton of value outside of what Google Analytics can for web analytics.
 Where it really thrives is when you have a set of users who log into a product.

 If you plan on running an email a/b tests (which you should!), you need to make sure you’re running them correctly.
-Unfortunately, you can’t really rely on your email marketing tool to analyze and make a decision on your a/b tests.
+Unfortunately, you can’t really rely on your email marketing tool to analyze and make a decision on your a/b tests, even though almost all of them have a/b testing capabilities embedded in the tool.
 I don’t know of a single email marketing tool that has a good a/b test reporting engine.

 So, instead, take a deep dive and read this guide by Georgi Georgiev.
 It’s somewhat complicated but worth the read.